Axmouth, Devon

 As for the village itself, there are several Elizabethan houses and farmhouses from the 16th to the 19th century.
 Several of the houses are thatched, as is a popular pub opposite the church.

-St Michael's Church dates to at least 1150 AD, with a 13th-century aisle and a 15th century west tower.
+The parish church is dedicated to St Michael and dates to at least 1150 AD, with a 13th-century aisle and a 15th century west tower.
 Inside the church are the effigy of a 14th-century priest, a 1746 mural monument to Richard Hallett of Stedcombe, and several very good 14th-century wall paintings.

 One depicts a martyr, and the other shows Christ displaying his wounds to a figure that could be St Peter or the Madonna.
 In the south chapel is a monument to Dame Anne Erle and her son Thomas, dated to 1653.